 Because product discovery and development require substantial lead-time and money prior to commercialization, our expenses have exceeded our revenue since we were founded in January 1989.
-As of March 31, 2006, we had accumulated losses of approximately \$788.3 million and stockholders' deficit of approximately \$8.2 million.
+As of June 30, 2006, we had accumulated losses of approximately \$790.5 million and stockholders' equity of approximately \$6.7 million.
 Most of the losses resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 Most of our revenue has come from collaborative arrangements, with additional revenue from interest income and research grants and the sale or licensing of patents.
 We currently have only one product, Vitravene, approved for commercial use.
 This product has limited sales potential.
 We expect to incur additional operating losses over the next several years, and these losses may increase if we cannot increase or sustain revenue.
 We may not successfully develop any additional products or services, or achieve or sustain future profitability.